Law enforcement in Canada: Provincial police

 The Independent Agency Police Service (IAPS) and Saskatchewan Marshals Service (SMS) are independent, provincial police services that are currently being established in Alberta and Saskatchewan.
 IAPS was first established in 2024, and hired its first chief of police on July 2, 2025; the service will eventually provide municipal police services under contract as an alternative to the RCMP, as well as general provincial law enforcement services and support to understaffed RCMP detachments under the name "Alberta Sheriffs Police Service".
 The SMS was established in 2023 and began policing operations in May of 2025; unlike the IAPS, which will primarily provide municipal police services, the SMS is focussed on providing operational support to existing police forces and investigating agricultural crimes.

 The Organized Crime Agency of British Columbia (OCABC) is legally defined as a designated policing unit, and is the "core agency" of the Combined Forces Special Enforcement Unit – British Columbia (CFSEU-BC).
 Although the OCABC still technically exists as of 2022, its officers are limited to conducting operations and investigations within the CFSEU-BC, where it has been it largely superseded by RCMP and municipal police officers seconded to the unit.
 Despite its status as the core agency of the combined unit, the CFSEU-BC is governed by RCMP policies and procedures rather than the policies and procedures of the OCABC.
 Although the Metro Vancouver Transit Police and Stlʼatlʼimx Tribal Police Service fall into the same designated policing unit category as the OCABC, they have neither the province-wide mandate nor the direct provincial funding the OCABC does.

 The Unité permanente anticorruption was created in 2011 and tasked with investigations into corrupt government procurement practices, but relied on secondments from other police services until 2018, when it became its own police force.
 The Quebec Police Act also defines the Bureau des enquêtes indépendantes as a provincial police force, but its role is strictly limited to police oversight and its members are appointed as peace officers only for the purposes of investigating police shootings, allegations of sexual assault made against police officers, and other investigations against police officers and special constables as directed by the Minister of Public Security.
-Similar oversight agencies exist in other provinces, but aren't defined as police services.
+Similar oversight agencies exist in other provinces, but are not defined as police services.